pfehrmann/ML-Example-Steps/README.md

 pip install --ignore-installed --upgrade tensorflow
 ```
 See [Tensorflow](https://www.tensorflow.org/install/) for details and for instructions on how to install Tensorflow on Ubuntu and Mac Os.
 You also may want to install tensorflow-gpu, if you have a GPU.
 In that case, make sure to install ``tensorflow-gpu`` and also install the needed CUDA drivers.
+See the [Tensorflow website](https://www.tensorflow.org/install/) for details.
+Please also take a look at the [Problems you will encounter](#problems-you-will-encounter) section in this readme.

 Once you have installed Tensorflow, try to execute the following program: